-- → Duke of Edinburgh Award

 - → First Aid

 - → Menu Planning

 - → Risk Assessments

 - → Ways to experience environments.

 - → Leadership and decision making in the outdoors.

-- → Overnight Camp

-- $\,Please\,note\,additional\,costs\,may\,apply\,for\,this\,subject$

 YR 9 INVASION GAMES

 - → Apply offensive and defensive strategies through a range of invasion games such as AFL, Netball, Hockey and Soccer - → Develop leadership skills via peer teaching and undertaking captain/coaching roles - → Collect and analyse statistics in sport with the aim of giving feedback on individual performances - → Develop an understanding of the various rules in sports through experiences such umpiring and scoring